cschneid/sinatra-book/README.markdown

 How to build the Book
 ---------------------

-You need following gems to build the book:
+Make sure you have all the required dependencies to build the book:

-    gem install thor maruku
+    bundle check

 In the root directory, launch the following Thor task: